-The participants of the programme are its biggest advocates.
-One father who participated said: “Violent behaviour came quick to me.
-Sometimes I would ask myself: ‘Why?’
-But I think it was stress; sometimes you are not going to work but need to provide for the family.”
-He recalls that he would shout at his wife for no reason, admitting that the presence of a crying baby only made things worse.
+The participants of the program are its biggest advocates.
+One father who participated said: “Violent behavior came quick to me.
+Sometimes I would ask myself: 'Why?'
+But I think it was stress; sometimes you are not going to work but need to provide for the family. ” He recalls that he would shout at his wife for no reason, admitting that the presence of a crying baby only made things worse.
 During the training, he asked himself, “Why am I doing this to my children?
-I wanted to change to be a role model for my kids; you must break the cycle of violence because your child will learn from you.”
+I wanted to change to be a role model for my kids; you must break the cycle of violence because your child will learn from you. ”

 In Rwanda, the effects of gender-based violence are well-known.
 The country is still tackling the legacy of the 1994 genocide, in which violence was clearly gendered: men formed the majority of the 800,000 deaths, while 500,000 women suffered sexual violence.
 Out of this tragedy, a more equal society has emerged, driven by higher female participation in politics and the workforce.
 However, 34% of women are still estimated to have experienced intimate partner violence.

-MenCare falls under the umbrella of Promundo, an organisation set up in Brazil in 1997 which now operates on a global scale to promote a new kind of masculinity.
-One of its latest programmes, ‘Manhood 2.0’, has responded to the #MeToo movement by harnessing the power of open discussion, using arts-based therapy, role-playing, and peer-to-peer conversations to deconstruct harmful gender norms among young men in the US.
-Such programmes do not represent a shift from ‘victim-blaming’ to ‘man-blaming’; they are recognition that men, too, suffer from rigid, restrictive gender roles.
+MenCare falls under the umbrella of Promundo, an organization set up in Brazil in 1997 which now operates on a global scale to promote a new kind of masculinity.
+One of its latest programs, 'Manhood 2.0', has responded to the #MeToo movement by harnessing the power of open discussion, using arts-based therapy, role-playing, and peer-to-peer conversations to deconstruct harmful gender norms among young men in the US.
+Such programs do not represent a shift from 'victim-blaming' to 'man-blaming'; they are recognition that men, too, suffer from rigid, restrictive gender roles.